petermr/tigr2ess/installation/windows/INSTALLATION.md

 ## issues

 Steps for setting environment PATH variable may slightly differ from one platform to another.
 Always try to locate systems setting followed by advanced system settings.
+Always try to keep the value of environment variable - PATH as short as possible.
+Else there may be error running the tools/plugins.
+I extracted jars and placed all contents - bin/, repo/, dependencies into C:/ directory and then exported the PATH for C:/bin

 ## Commandline problems